 A path to failure

-The government is also setting out on a path when it can do nothing but fail.
-The Telegraph piece mentioned above is already lambasting the government for not applying the rules to social media websites such as Twitter, that host a fair bit of
+government is also setting out on a path when it can do nothing but fail.
+The Telegraph piece mentioned above is already lambasting the government for not applying the rules to social media websites such as Twitter, that host a fair bit of porn.
+The

 Children will be free to watch explicit X-rated sex videos on social media sites because of a loophole in a new porn crackdown, Britain's chief censor has admitted.

-David Austin, chief executive of the BBFC, has been charged by ministers with enforcing new laws that require people to prove they are over 18 to access porn sites.
-However, writing for telegraph.co.uk, Mr Austin admitted it would not be a silver
+Austin, chief executive of the BBFC, has been charged by ministers with enforcing new laws that require people to prove they are over 18 to access porn sites.
+However, writing for telegraph.co.uk, Mr Austin admitted it would not be a silver bullet as

 Jeremy Wright has been appointed as the new Secretary of State for Digital, Culture, Media and Sport.